AdobeDocs/commerce-admin.en/help/stores-purchase/fixed-product-tax.md

 ---
 title: Fixed product tax (FPT)
 description: Learn how you can set up a fixed product tax that must be added to certain types of products.
+exl-id: f1b475cb-a6fe-4b51-a0c3-7d0a202bd332
 ---
 # Fixed product tax (FPT)